Water Tank Inspection Best Practices with an Underwater ROV

 To get you started, we have put together this list of some things to keep an eye out for during your inspections.

 The construction of water towers and water storage facilities are designed to minimize the potential for contaminants entering the water.
-Even with these protocols it is essential to first examine the sanitary conditions of the tank and fix and potential issues as soon as possible.
+Even with these protocols, it is essential to first examine the sanitary conditions of the tank and fix any potential issues as soon as possible.

 - Ensure no insects etc. have fallen into the storage facility